so-t/behaviortrees/README.md

-# behaviortrees
+# BehaviorTrees

-C# Behavior Trees configured for use in Unity
+C# Behavior Trees configured for use in Unity3D.
+Currently a work in progress, no visual scripting functionality is implemented.